vicky1997/docs_test/docs/source/inputoutput.rst

 | :code:`temperature_[K]`  - the temperature in K at 1 AU
 | :code:`erosion_mass_ratio` - mass ratio condition to trigger erosion
 | :code:`data_directory` - directory name to write the data
+| :code:`restart` - to be set to true if we are starting a simulation from a snapshot

 If the values for the parameters are not entered in the file, the default values will be taken as specified in the :code:`parameters.f90` file.
 New parameters can also be added to the simulation via the :code:`parameters.f90` file.